Top 5 Java Distributions: A Comprehensive Comparison

 Installation

-2. Choose the version suitable for your OS.
+• Select the version for your operating system.

-Amazon Corretto is an excellent choice for those looking for a cost-free, reliable, and robust distribution with long-term support.
-It’s particularly suitable for businesses that rely heavily on AWS.
+Amazon Corretto is an excellent option for those seeking a free, stable Java distribution with reliable long-term support.
+It’s especially suited for AWS-heavy workflows.

 Features